StevenMXZ/vkBasalt_overlay/README.md

 ## Installation

-**Warning!** Make sur you uninstall the original vkBasalt if you want to use this fork, they both use the same env variables and will cause some collisions.
+In theory, both `vkBasalt` and `vkBasalt_overlay` can be installed at the same time and should not conflict, as they both use different env vars.

 **AUR**
 ```